 - Financial worries as a result of poor budgeting skills, keeping up with Bills and expenses of a Social life

 - Isolation, especially if the student is an introvert personality

-- Lack of independent living skills and taking responsibility for own life .
-Haven’t experienced making mistakes on their own or juggling independent living with working (a part time job) and studying
+- Lack of independent living skills and taking responsibility for their own life .
+For those who haven’t experienced making mistakes on their own or juggling independent living with working (a part time job) and studying can become overwhelmed

-- Poor emotional resilience: inability to bounce back from challenges
+- Poor emotional resilience results in an inability to bounce back from challenges

 - Poor relationship skills due to being an introverted personality as oppose to an extrovert personality, leading to a loss of connection through difficulties in making new friendships.

 What can we as Peoplemakers and Parents do to prepare our children for University holistically?

 One of the key parts of understanding how the teenage brain works, is that during adolescence their brain’s are re-wiring to biologically prepare themselves for independence.
 As part of this process teenagers may start communicating less with you, listening less and wanting to be with you less.
 But many parents assume that this means they don’t need us.
 Whereas, in reality, they do still need us, but they need us differently. it is crucial to keep communication and connection strong, even when it looks like your teenager is distancing themselves from you.
 “Cutting them from our apron strings” should not include a severance to deep loving connection.